- You are here:

 Work has started on the Westhill to Kingswells to Aberdeen cycle route at the Westhill end of the Langstract.
 Work was originally envisaged to start on the first part of the route in 2006 with completion in the second quarter of 2007.
 It is likely that the full route will not be complete before the end of the 2008 financial year.

-After two years of campaigning by Aberdeen cycle forum on the dangers central traffic islands, commonly known as "pinch points", pose to cyclists, Aberdeen City council has recently changed it's policy on their use.
-The full story is reported on the ACF website.
+After two years of campaigning by Aberdeen Cycle Forum on the dangers central traffic islands, commonly known as "pinch points", pose to cyclists, Aberdeen City council has recently changed it's policy on their use.

 A new crossing for cyclists and pedestrians is also planned across the A96 as part of proposals from Transport Scotland.